jupyter-book/mystmd/docs/quickstart-myst-documents.md

 📄 Exported DOCX in 166 ms, copying to _build/exports/paper.docx
 ```

-In this case, the default word template was used, we will see in working with $\LaTeX$ next, how to add additional exports as well as change the template!
+In this case, the default word template was used, resulting in a document formatted like this:

 :::{figure} ./images/export-docx.png
 :name: export-docx
 :width: 80%
 Exporting your article to `docx` using `myst export --docx`.
 :::

+Next we will see how to change the template as well as how to add additional exports when working with $\LaTeX$ and PDF!

 :::{seealso}
 See [](./creating-word-documents.md) to learn about exporting to `*.docx`, for example some intricacies around equations!